pofallon/devcontainer-cli/README.md

 - [x] `devcontainer run-user-commands` - Runs lifecycle commands like `postCreateCommand`
 - [x] `devcontainer read-configuration` - Outputs current configuration for workspace
 - [x] `devcontainer exec` - Executes a command in a container with `userEnvProbe`, `remoteUser`, `remoteEnv`, and other properties applied
+- [x] `devcontainer enter` - Opens an interactive shell inside the dev container using the spec-detected default shell
 - [x] `devcontainer features <...>` - Tools to assist in authoring and testing [Dev Container Features](https://containers.dev/implementors/features/)
 - [x] `devcontainer templates <...>` - Tools to assist in authoring and testing [Dev Container Templates](https://containers.dev/implementors/templates/)
 - [ ] `devcontainer stop` - Stops containers